zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 ## Step 3/10 Enable Vertex AI

-Vertex AI pipelines is at the heart of our gcp stack.
+Vertex AI pipelines is at the heart of our GCP stack.
 As the orchestrator Vertex AI will run your pipelines and use all the other stack components.
 All you'll need to do at this stage is enable Vertex AI [here](https://console.cloud.google.com/vertex-ai).